 I wear a ski stretch headband over my ears and a ski face mask from my neck up to my eyes when it's really cold.
 This lets me remove the face mask independently if the air warms up during my ride.

-The beauty of riding in the clear air after a fresh snowfall far outweighs the extra work involved in getting dressed appropriately.Search for a cycling event
+The beauty of riding in the clear air after a fresh snowfall far outweighs the extra work involved in getting dressed appropriately.cycling event in Chicago or a cycling event near you.

 Related Articles:?Cold Weather Riding